108 Chinese Mythological Gods and Characters to Know About

 - Kua Fu (夸父): A grandson of Houtu, Kua Fu was a giant obsessed with capturing the sun.
 He chased the sun till dying from dehydration and exhaustion.

-- Pan Gu (盘古): Born from a cosmic egg, Pangu was the Chinese mythical creator of the world and the very first living being.
+- Pan Gu (盘古): Born from a cosmic egg, Pangu was the Chinese mythical creator of the world and the very first living being in the universe.
 With his magical axe, he separated Yang and Yin, and pushed the sky till it was high above the earth.
-After his passing, various parts of him being natural elements such as the wind and stars.
+After his passing, different parts of his body became natural elements such as the wind and the stars.

-- San Huang Wu Di (三皇五帝): Translated as the “Three Sovereigns and Five Emperors,” these are said to be the very first rulers of Ancient China.
+- San Huang Wu Di (三皇五帝): The “Three Sovereigns and Five Emperors,” are said to be the very first rulers of Ancient China.
 There are many variations of the composition, but Huang Di, Fu Xi and Shen Nong appear in most versions.